 How do you get your photos after the wedding day?
 An online gallery is a website where you can view your images and sometimes print or download them (depending on if they offer high-resolution or low-resolution photos to you)

 A USB is a physical USB stick drive where your images will reside.
-Be sure to check on if they should be high-resolution or low-resolution.
+Be sure to check if they should be high-resolution or low-resolution.

-Your photographer should ALWAYS include a contract outlining the services, turnaround time for your photos, and break down their policies and what happens if you or they break contract.
+Your photographer should ALWAYS include a contract outlining the services, the turnaround time for your photos, and break down their policies and what happens if you or they break the contract.
 No contract = RUN.

 Contact and Support Before and After the Wedding